-Students who hold an undergraduate degree in nutrition must have a verification statement from the program granting that bachelor’s degree.
+Students who hold an undergraduate degree in nutrition must have a Didactic Program in Dietetics (DPD) verification statement or letter of intent from the program granting the degree.

-Completed applications for admission by students who hold the DPD Verification Statement must be received no later than January 22 (early admission) or April 15 for matriculation in May of the same year.
-Completed applications for admission by students who do not hold the DPD Verification Statement must be received no later than May 15 for matriculation in August of the same year.
+Completed applications for admission by students who hold the DPD Verification Statement or letter of intent must be received no later than January 15.
+Completed applications for admission by students who do not hold the DPD Verification Statement must be received no later than May 15.Degree Requirements Apply to the program

 Organic Chemistry (1 semester)